Getting Started

 Quick start

-Start a safety timer and share your location in under a minute — no pre-planning required.
+Tap Go on the Start tab to arm return-by monitoring and share your trip in under a minute — no pre-planning required.

-The fastest way to use Trailkeep is the Safety Timer quick start on the Start tab.
+The fastest way to use Trailkeep is Quick start on the Start tab.
 You do not need a GPX file, a planned itinerary, or anything else set up beforehand.
-You enter a name, choose how long you expect to be out, and tap one button.
+You enter a name, choose how long you expect to be out, and tap Go.

 What the quick start does